diantyapitaloka/Customer-Segmentation-Banking/README.md

 <img width="255" height="191" alt="image" src="https://github.com/user-attachments/assets/6bb33c8e-6248-4f6d-aab6-d18cc3eec2b1" />

-## ☂️🌂🌞 Level X is the most transacting 🌞🌂☂️
+## ☂️🌂🌞 Level X is The Most Transacting 🌞🌂☂️

 Despite similar recency in transactions across all activity levels (18-19 months), there’s a clear difference in engagement: Level X clients are the most active, averaging 3.28 transactions, while Level Z clients are the least active, with just 1.22 transactions.
 This suggests that activity level is driven more by transaction frequency over time than by recent transactions.